edwardguil/MMTL/README.md

 The sign language datasets currently available, such as PHOENIX-2014T and CSL-Daily, only have 10K-20K sets of sign videos, gloss annotations, and texts.
 This is much smaller than the typical parallel data used to train spoken language translation models, which usually have around 1 million samples.
 Therefore, the lack of data is a major obstacle in creating accurate sign language translation models.
 This proposed end-to-end network combined with progressive pretraining ois an attempt to solve this problem.
 The pretraining starts with general-domain datasets and moves towards within-domain datasets.
 At the time of publication this achieved state of the art on sign language translation.

 ### Implementation Notes
 The MMTL network is contained within MMTL.py and the custom datasets are implemented in datasets.py.
-In the hopes of speeding up reproducability, there are three examples of training the network in: example-Elar, example-Phoenix and example-Wlasl.
-Due to dataset copyrights, the pre-trained network weights are unabled to be released.
+In the hopes of speeding up reproducibility, there are three examples of training the network in: example-Elar, example-Phoenix and example-Wlasl.
+Due to dataset copyrights, the pre-trained network weights are unable to be released.

-You can however utlize the pretrained weights for the public datasets.
-The language transformer, mBart, will automatically load the weights (mBart-large-cc25).
-Additionally, if you wish to use the backbone pretrained on kinetics400, download the weight file from [here](https://github.com/kylemin/S3D), and add it to the root directory named "./S3D_kinetics400.pt" (or simply edit where necessary).
+You can however utilize the pre-trained weights for the public datasets.
+The language transformer, mBart, will auto-load the weights (mBart-large-cc25).
+If you wish to use the backbone pre-trained on kinetics400, download the weight file from [here](https://github.com/kylemin/S3D), and add it to the root directory named "./S3D_kinetics400.pt" (or simply edit where necessary).

 ## Getting Started

-### Dependacies
+### Dependencies
 ``` Python
 Pillow==9.3.0
 pytorchvideo==0.1.5